fultimator/fultimator/CONTRIBUTING.md

 ### Branches

-- **main:** Mainline branch to be deployed to Firebase
+- **main:** The mainline branch intended for deployment to Firebase.
+- **dev:** The primary development branch for most features.
-- **mobile:** A development branch for mobile related features
+- **mobile:** A development branch specifically for mobile-related features.

-When opening a PR, ensure it goes into the most relevant branch.
+When opening a pull request (PR), ensure it goes into the most relevant branch.

 ### Prerequisite Software